presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

   * Save answers to the exercises in :ref:`Problem Set 1 <problem_set_1>`, including doing the first `Demonstrate Your Understanding <https://umich.instructure.com/courses/105657/assignments/131293>`_ (DYU).

+* **By Sunday 9/18 at 11:59 pm:** (We include this in your assignments for next week)

+  * Read chapter 2 of The Most Human Human and answer `Reading Response 3 <https://umich.instructure.com/courses/105657/assignments/131314>`_ .

-* Note that there is a grace period for the problem set and DYU assignment until **SUnday 9/18 at 5:00 PM**.
+* Note that there is a grace period for the problem set and DYU assignment until **Sunday 9/18 at 5:00 PM**.
 You will not lose any points if you submit before then, even if you submit after the Friday deadline.
 After the grace period, we do not accept late assignments.
 See syllabus.